misiektoja/lol_monitor/README.md

 Edit the *[lol_monitor.py](lol_monitor.py)* file and change any desired configuration variables in the marked **CONFIGURATION SECTION** (all parameters have detailed description in the comments).

-### RIOT API key
+### Riot API key

-You can get the development RIOT API key valid for 24 hours here: [https://developer.riotgames.com](https://developer.riotgames.com)
+You can get the development Riot API key valid for 24 hours here: [https://developer.riotgames.com](https://developer.riotgames.com)

-However in order to make full use of the tool you need to apply for persistent personal or production RIOT API key here: [https://developer.riotgames.com/app-type](https://developer.riotgames.com/app-type)
+However it is recommended to apply for persistent personal or production Riot API key here: [https://developer.riotgames.com/app-type](https://developer.riotgames.com/app-type)

 It takes few days to get the approval.

-Change the **RIOT_API_KEY** variable to respective value (or use **-r** parameter).
+Change the **RIOT_API_KEY** variable to the respective value (or use **-r** parameter).

 ### SMTP settings